 - 1. For all remaining General Requirements Sections: Complete and submit all RFAs by answering remaining General Requirements Section questions. - 2.
 Indicate "No change" for any below requested response that has not changed from your charter school contract. - 3.
 Indicate "N/A" for any below requested response in this General Requirements Section that is not applicable to your request.
 Applicants do not need to respond "N/A" to any Specific Requirements RFA section for which they are not applying. - 4.
-If your school is seeking an amendment outside of the Fall or Spring Amendment Cycle, please include at the front of the application: - a.
-Letter from the Board chair requesting Good Cause Exemption; - b.
-Agenda for the Board Meeting where Board voted to request the Good Cause Exemption; and - c.
-The draft or approved minutes for the Board Meeting where the Board voted to request the Good Cause Exemption.
+To expand a section and complete, please click the triangle next to the header.